-- (2) Where this section applies, section 19 has effect as if - (a) the person mentioned in subsection (1)(a) were the employer of the worker; and - (b) the worker were the employee of that person,

-- (c) comes within section 19; and - (d) is a matter over which that person has the capacity to exercise control. - (3) Where this section applies, the further duties referred to in subsection (4) apply as if - (a) the person mentioned in subsection (1)(a) were the employer of the worker; and - (b) the worker were the employee of that person. - (4) The further duties mentioned in subsection (3) are - (a) the duties of an employee under section 20; and - (b) the duties of an employer under section 23I(3). - (5) An agreement or arrangement is void for the purposes of this section to the extent that it purports to give control to the worker of any matter that - (a) comes within section 19; and - (b) is a matter over which the person mentioned in subsection (1)(a) has the capacity to exercise control. - (6) This section applies despite anything to the contrary in, or any inconsistent provision of, an agreement, whether made orally or in writing. - (7) A purported waiver by a worker of a right that arises directly or indirectly under this section is void.

-[Section 23E inserted by No. 51 of 2004 s.
-8.]
+(2) Where e this section applies, section 19 has effect as if - (a) the person mentioned in subsection (1)(a) were the employer of the worker; and (b) the worker were the employee of that person, in rela tion to any matter that - (c) comes within section 19; and (d) is a matter over which that person has the capacity to exercise control.
+(3) e this section applies, the further duties referred to in etion (4) apply as if - (a) the person mentioned in subsection (1)(a) were the employer of the worker; and (b) the worker were the employee of that person.
+(4) The fu rther duties mentioned in subsection (3) are - (a) the duties of an employee under section 20; and (b) the duties of an employer under section 23I(3).
+(5) section reement or arrangement is void for the purposes of this n to the extent that it purports to give control to the worker matter that - (a) comes within section 19; and (b) is a matter over which the person mentioned in subsection (1)(a) has the capacity to exercise control.
+(6) ection applies despite anything to the contrary in, or any sistent provision of, an agreement, whether made orally or ting.
+(7) ported waiver by a worker of a right that arises directly or ctly under this section is void.
+[Section on 23E inserted by No. 51 of 2004 s.
+8.] age 42 Reprint 5